codema-dev/codema-dev.github.io/_posts/2021-10-08-how-to-add-a-tableau-map.md

 - Create a new file called `YYYY-MM-DD-filename.md` (ex: `2021-09-22-marine-atlas.md`) and add your content.

-> The section between the `---` symbols defines the metadata about your page (see [here](https://jekyllrb.com/docs/front-matter/) for options, [here](https://mmistakes.github.io/minimal-mistakes/year-archive/) for sample posts and [here](https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts) for the sample posts Github)
+> The section between the `---` symbols defines the metadata about your page (copy & paste the metadata [from another post](https://github.com/codema-dev/codema-dev.github.io/tree/gh-pages/_posts), or for more information see [here](https://jekyllrb.com/docs/front-matter/) for options, [here](https://mmistakes.github.io/minimal-mistakes/year-archive/) for sample posts and [here](https://github.com/mmistakes/minimal-mistakes/tree/master/docs/_posts) for the sample posts Github)

 <img width="950" alt="add-content-zoomed" src="https://user-images.githubusercontent.com/50016440/134348872-a5d05e78-9dea-435a-9b51-0b0dea4c9b9e.png">